Wrangling Uruguayan economic data so you don't have to.

 Note that the previous code block accessed the

-get_tfm() gives access to predefined data pipelines that output frequently used data.
+Gives access to predefined data pipelines that output frequently used data not provided officially or require the combination of available official sources.
 These are based on the datasets provided by

 Session() object with a valid dataset and allow performing preset transformation pipelines.
 For example:

-will return a the Session object, with the dataset attribute holding the trend component of nominal exchange rate.
+will return a the Session object, with the dataset attribute holding the trend component of the monthly nominal exchange rate.

 Available transformation methods are